 Requests for exemptions from these periods should be submitted to PJM and the MMU for evaluation pursuant to Section 2.3.
 The overall Performance Factor can be modified by a seasonal Performance Factor to reflect ambient conditions.
+Performance factors have to be calculated for the entire year, by month or by season (e.g. summer/winter).
+Performance factors cannot be applied inconsistently (i.e. applied during the summer months and not during the winter months).

-2.2.1 Engineering Judgment in Performance Factors
+2.1.3 Engineering Judgment in Performance Factors